| Title: | Design of Experiments Suite: Generate and Evaluate Optimal Designs |

 assumes a signal-to-noise ratio of 2, but this can be changed with the

-or anticoef
+effectsize or anticoef parameters.

-eval_design( design, model = NULL, alpha = 0.05, blocking = NULL, anticoef = NULL, effectsize = 2, varianceratios = NULL, contrasts = contr.sum, conservative = FALSE, reorder_factors = FALSE, detailedoutput = FALSE, advancedoptions = NULL, ... )
+eval_design( design, model = NULL, alpha = 0.05, blocking = NULL, anticoef = NULL, effectsize = 2, varianceratios = NULL, contrasts = contr.sum, conservative = FALSE, reorder_factors = FALSE, detailedoutput = FALSE, advancedoptions = NULL, high_resolution_candidate_set = NA, moment_sample_density = 10, ... )eval_design( design, model = NULL, alpha = 0.05, blocking = NULL, anticoef = NULL, effectsize = 2, varianceratios = NULL, contrasts = contr.sum, conservative = FALSE, reorder_factors = FALSE, detailedoutput = FALSE, advancedoptions = NULL, high_resolution_candidate_set = NA, moment_sample_density = 10, ... )

 design |